Insights

 Published on

-At CORE | The Breakthrough Experience, speakers, authors, and mission-driven leaders take the first steps in becoming impactful storytellers.
+At HEROIC, speakers, authors, and mission-driven leaders learn the craft of becoming impactful storytellers.

 This storytelling trick is simple, yet powerful—and will help you create a fully experiential performance for your audiences.